September 25th

 Language is the dress of thought.
 One's mindset and thinking can be gauged through his speech.
 Working on that is a much better effort than time spent in improving superficial appearance and attire.
 One can be the best dressed in town, but the minute he opens his mouth to speak, his language can be foul, uncultured, uneducated, or misinformed!
 His clothes can earn him only so much value.
 But after that, his learning and the culture imbibed will weigh in.

 Lord Shiva is never in flashy attire or jewelry.
 His robes are elephant/tiger skin, and snakes are His jewelry, at best!
 But isn't He worshipped and revered as all-knowing and all-pervading!
 It is His knowledge that carries more weight. 'akṣara' also means - immutable, imperishable.
-Lord Shiva stands for that immutable knowledge of the Self.
+Lord Shiva stands for immutable knowledge of the Self.
 Our true identity is the same immortal Self!
 Hence, a perishable body, its appearance, and its accessories don't come into account when the imperishable is given the highest regard!

 There may be those who dress better or eat better.
 However, those who enjoy and appreciate the value of learning, sleep better!
 Think about it—elegance is not as much in putting on a new dress as it is imbibing good values.